Alicella/Python-crush-course-work/README.md

 # Python-crush-course-work
-Exercises for the book Python Crush Course
+Exercises and Project codes in the book Python Crush Course

+DO NOT use without notice.